One Identity Manager Reviews

-If you previously used a different solution, which one did you use and why did you switch?We had several tools over time to try to gain control of user accounts and their privileges.
+Which solution did I use previously and why did I switch?We had several tools over time to try to gain control of user accounts and their privileges.
 But none of the solutions were capable enough to cover all our our needs.
 We simply had too many disparate systems to work with.
 We wanted one… more»

 What other advice do I have?While our journey to find a solution was tiring and we invested a lot of work and knowledge, our expectations have been reached and even exceeded.
 It's really good to invest time and money in a solution which offers you something that all… more»

 User Assessments By Topic About One Identity Manager

 One Identity Manager helps you mitigate risk, secure data, meet uptime requirements and satisfy compliance by giving your users access to data and applications they need and nothing more.
 IAM can be driven by business needs, not IT capabilities.
 With Identity Manager, you can manage user identities, privileges and security across the enterprise, putting you in control of identity management and taking the burden off your IT staff.

 Also known asQuest One Identity Manager, Dell One Identity Manager

 One Identity Manager customers